Monumental Clock of Pachuca: Lighting

-In October 2011, the building was lit pink as a symbol of unity to the global campaign to combat breast cancer.
+In October 2011, the building was lit pink as a symbol of unity with the global campaign to combat breast cancer.

-On January 16, 2011, was inaugurated the lighting, the project leaders were: Javier Villaseñor and Javier González, directors of lighting design and Santiago Bautista, who were in charge of installing the equipment.
-They used LED technology, to light up the four sides of the building, highlighting the dial, as well as sculptures.
-The LEDs reduce energy use 88% compared with traditional halogen lighting technology.
+On January 16, 2011, the lighting was inaugurated, and the project leaders were Javier Villaseñor and Javier González, directors of lighting design, and Santiago Bautista, who was in charge of installing the equipment.
+They used LED technology to light up the four sides of the building, highlighting the dial as well as the sculptures.
+The LEDs reduce energy use by about 88% compared with traditional halogen lights.
 The following was used for the illumination: